Pasta with Ground Meat and Tomato Paste

 4. Step 4:

-Boil a large amount of salted water on the stove at the rate of: about 1 liter of water and 1 tablespoon of salt per 100 g of pasta without a slide.
-However, I advise you to put a little less salt, because we will still have salted minced meat.
-Put the spaghetti in the water and boil until al dente for about 7-8 minutes.
+On the stove, bring a large amount of salted water to a boil, figuring about 1 liter of water and a level tablespoon of salt per 100 g of pasta.
+That said, I'd use a little less salt, since the ground meat will be salted too.
+Add the spaghetti to the water and boil it until al dente, about 7–8 minutes.

 5. Step 5:

-While the pasta is cooking, prepare the tomato and meat sauce.
-Heat the butter in a frying pan over medium heat.
-Put the minced meat and fry for about 5 minutes, breaking up the lumps, until the whole minced meat turns dark.
+While the pasta cooks, make the tomato-meat sauce.
+Heat the butter in a skillet over medium heat.
+Add the ground meat and fry for about 5 minutes, breaking up the clumps, until all the meat has browned.

 6. Step 6:

-Depending on the quality of the minced meat and the amount of fat, more or less moisture will be released from it.
-You can wait until most of the liquid evaporates, but I advise you not to evaporate it too much - this way the sauce will turn out juicier.
-Pour the chopped garlic into the pan and fry all together, stirring, for 2 minutes.
+Depending on the quality of the meat and how much fat it has, it will give off more or less liquid.
+You can wait until most of the liquid evaporates, but I'd suggest not cooking it off too much — that way the sauce stays juicier.
+Add the chopped garlic to the skillet and fry everything together, stirring, for 2 minutes.

 7. Step 7:

-Lay out the tomato paste and mix.
-Simmer all together for 2-3 minutes.
+Add the tomato paste and stir.
+Simmer everything together for 2–3 minutes.

 8. Step 8: